jlpteaching/ECS201C-Spring2019/HW1/HW1.md

 Modify your programs to measure the execution time of the parallel phase of execution.

 Compare the performance of your two Ocean implementations for a fixed number of time steps (100).
 Plot the normalized (versus the sequential version of Ocean) speedups of your implementations on `N=[1,2,4,8,16,24,48,96]` threads for a 8194x8194 ocean.
 Note that the N=1 case should be the sequential version of Ocean, not the parallel version using only 1 thread.
 Repeat for an ocean sized to 16386x16386.
+(Note: Runtime for sequential should be less than 5 minutes.
+If your runtime is longer than that, you may have a bug.)

 ## Problem 4: Parallelization using static partitioning of the grid (15 points)